Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Overview of the flow field

-In order to quantify the roughness effect on the overall boundary layer flow, the spanwise- and time-averaged pressure coefficients $C_p$ of selected cases are shown in figures \ref{fig:Cp_phase}(\textit{a,b}).
-Note that the $C_p$ value is integrated over the surface along the streamwise interval of $\lambda_{\xi}$, i.e. over one roughness element, as suggested by \citet{Vadlamani2018}.
-Comparing the cases with different roughness heights in figure \ref{fig:Cp_phase}(\textit{a}), the roughness distribution has little influence on the mean pressure distribution in the pressure-side boundary layer.
+In order to quantify the roughness effect on the overall boundary layer flow, the spanwise- and time-averaged pressure coefficients $C_p$ of selected cases are shown in Figs.~\ref{fig:Cp+Cd}(\textit{a,b}).
+Note that the $C_p$ value is integrated over the surface along the streamwise interval of $\lambda_{\xi}$, i.e. over one roughness element, as suggested by Vadlamani et al.~\cite{Vadlamani2018}.
+In particular, the suction-side blade boundary layer shows a complex pressure distribution, including the leading edge (LE) region with a strong adverse pressure gradient (APG) from the stagnation point at $x/C_{ax}=0.0$ to the peak of pressure coefficient at $x/C_{ax}=0.1$, the favorable pressure gradient (FPG) regime from $x/C_{ax}=0.1$ to $x/C_{ax}=0.65$, and the APG region from $x/C_{ax}=0.65$ to the trailing edge.
+Comparing the cases with different roughness heights in Fig.~\ref{fig:Cp+Cd}(\textit{a}), the roughness distribution has little influence on the mean pressure distribution in the pressure-side boundary layer.
 For the suction-side boundary layer, however, varying the roughness height causes a different pressure distribution, especially near the blade trailing edge.
-This corresponds to the trailing-edge separation observed in figure \ref{fig:tke_fluc_linear_contour}.
-Furthermore, for the $k48$ cases shown in figure \ref{fig:Cp_phase}(\textit{b}), the different roughness wavenumber here also has a noticeable effect on trailing-edge separation and thus the corresponding pressure distribution, which again agrees well with figures \ref{fig:tke_fluc_linear_contour}(\textit{g,h,i}).
-Moreover, the pressure distribution near the leading edge also varies across the cases in figures \ref{fig:Cp_phase}(\textit{a,b}), depending on whether there is a leading edge separation.
-According to the presence of separation near the blade trailing edge, we can divide the present cases into two categories, as shown in Figure \ref{fig:Cp_phase}(\textit{c}).
-The blue squares represent the cases with trailing-edge separation, and the red solid circles represent the cases without.
-There are significant differences in the flow structure and characteristics between these types of flows, which will be discussed in detail in Section~\ref{sec:Results}.
+This corresponds to the changes to the trailing-edge separation observed in Fig.~\ref{fig:tke_fluc_linear_contour}.
+Furthermore, for the $k48$ cases shown in Fig.~\ref{fig:Cp+Cd}(\textit{b}), the different roughness wavenumber has a noticeable effect on trailing-edge separation and thus the corresponding pressure distribution, which again agrees well with Figs.~\ref{fig:tke_fluc_linear_contour}(\textit{g,h,i}).

+The spanwise- and time-averaged drag coefficient $C_d$ is also calculated as an indicator for laminar-turbulent transition.
+Note that in rough cases both the viscous and form drag need to be considered \cite{Joo2016}.
+In order to avoid computing derivatives along the rough surface, we introduce a control volume method based on the Navier-Stokes equation to compute the local drag \cite{Deyn2020} shown in Fig.~\ref{fig:Cf_sketch}, as

+Here $\bm{\xi}$ denotes the unit vector in the tangential direction, $\bm{n}$ denotes the unit outer normal vector, $S_b$ denotes the surface area of bottom surface of the control volume, $\bm{\tau}$ denotes the viscous stress, and $\bm{R}$ denotes the Reynolds stress.
+Based on the wall shear stress $\tau_w$, the drag coefficient is given by